Basic social assistance for students

 - your financial aid payments have been stopped because you have not made satisfactory academic progress

 - you have not been granted student financial aid or it has been discontinued for some other reason.

 Social assistance is free from tax, and it does count as income for financial aid purposes.

-Particular expenses related to study at the upper secondary level (e.g. tuition fees, entrance and matriculation examination charges, and study materials and equipment) can be covered by supplementary social assistance, which is granted by municipal authorities.
+Particular expenses related to study at the upper secondary level (e.g. tuition fees, entrance and matriculation examination charges, and study materials and equipment) can be covered by supplementary social assistance, which is granted by the wellbeing services county.

 First apply for a student loan

 All students who are 18 years or older are expected to apply for a student loan if they need financial assistance.

 - Your student loan is considered as income for purposes of the basic social assistance in respect of the period during which you are entitled to a loan.